Warren Zevon: Death and legacy

 Zevon died of mesothelioma on September 7, 2003, aged 56, at his home in Los Angeles.
 His body was cremated, and his ashes were scattered into the Pacific Ocean near Los Angeles.

-Zevon's friend Stephen King says: "His albums are dense with stories and brilliant images."
+Zevon's friend Stephen King said: "His albums are dense with stories and brilliant images."
 King dedicated his novel Doctor Sleep to Zevon.
-Carl Hiaasen recalls Zevon's friendship with Hunter S. Thompson: "Warren was close to Thompson, and their work shared a certain twisted energy.
+Carl Hiaasen recalled Zevon's friendship with Hunter S. Thompson: "Warren was close to Thompson, and their work shared a certain twisted energy.
 But Warren was very much his own writer, and he was more disciplined than Hunter.
 Warren was meticulous.
 Even when he was young and high as a kite, he agonised over his lyrics."
-Bruce Springsteen says Zevon "would write something that had real meaning, and it was funny, too.
+Bruce Springsteen said Zevon "would write something that had real meaning, and it was funny, too.
 I always envied that part of his ability and talent."
-David Crosby says: "He was and remains one of my favorite songwriters.
+David Crosby said: "He was and remains one of my favorite songwriters.
 He saw things with a jaundiced eye that still got the humanity of things."
-Paul Muldoon collaborated with Zevon on his last album, and paid homage to him with his poem "Sillyhow Stride."
+Paul Muldoon collaborated with Zevon on his last album, and paid homage to him with his poem "Sillyhow Stride".

 Zevon said that, with his last recordings, he wanted to remind people that "This was a nice deal: life."